nirae/darkly/3_unrestricted_file_upload/README.md

 ## Exploitation

-On the homepage, on the bottom, there is some images and 2 buttons **ADD IMAGE** and **SEARCH IMAGE**.
+On the homepage, at the bottom, there is some images and 2 buttons **ADD IMAGE** and **SEARCH IMAGE**.
 On the "add image" page (http://192.168.1.48/index.php?page=upload), there is a form.
 We can upload some images.

-After many tries, the form only accept `jpg` images, not pmg and not other files.
+After many tries, the form only accept `jpg` images, not png and not other files.

 We can check the raw request on the developper tools when we posting an image

 ```
 -----------------------------42702836962405046798154987984